naphatsiri/DADS5001-Miniproject/README.md

 *   **Import data from csv.file :** socio-economic and gdp per capita
 *   **Read data information :** we found that DataFrame has 9 columns and 3,269 rows

-## Describe data informantion in each column
+## Describe data information in each column

 *   **Country name :** 174 countries
 *   **Country code :** 3 letter code